THE BANNER PROJECT //

 Project outline: Facilitating a platform to showcase local talent from the Refugee/asylum-seeker community.
 Providing a safe and supported space for participants to explore their creativity and express their voice.

-Aims: The aim behind this initiative was to identify those interested in theatre and performance.
-The project attracted a large group of male refugee and asylum seekers, where they were supported to write, devise and perform their first piece of theatre; 'Nanji' written by Ali Mogwali was a dark comic about the experience of being a refugee and asylum seeker in 2018.
-The event not only attracted performers but drew in the community, many of which had never engaged with The Dukes before.
+Aims and outcomes: To identify those interested in theatre and performance.
+The project attracted a large group of male refugee and asylum seekers, who were supported to write, devise and perform their first piece of theatre; 'Nanji' written by Ali Mogwali was a dark comic about the experience of being a refugee and asylum seeker in 2018.
+The event attracted a number of audiences from the refugee and asylum seeker community, many of which has never engaged with the theatre before.

 Partners: The Dukes Theatre, East Meets West [International women's group], Ongoing Nov 2018 - 2019